ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 ##### ---

+* Which president has been killed by Oswald? > remove nsubjpass

+##### +++

+* Who was killed by Oswald?
 * Where is Inoco based?
 * Where was George Washington born?
-* Which president has been killed by Oswald?

-##### +++

-* Who was killed by Oswald?

 cop
 ===